 - Bichone Frise

-You should bear in mind that this is a list of dog breeds ‘said’ to be more prone to dog food allergies and not that ‘are’ more prone to food allergies.
-There are many more of these popular breeds about than some of the less popular breeds such as Bedlington Terriers or Besenji and we must take into consideration that it could simply be that we see more of these breeds of dogs with food allergies because there are more of them.
-While it is likely that some breeds genuinely may be more prone to developing allergies due to their genetic makeup, the reality is that ANY dog can develop a food allergy regardless of breed.
+Bear in mind that this is a list of breeds ‘said’ to be more prone to dog food allergies and not that ‘are’ more prone to food allergies.
+There are more of these popular breeds about than some of the less popular breeds such as Bedlington Terriers or Besenji.
+We must take into consideration that it could simply be that we see more of these breeds of dogs with food allergies because there are more of them.
+While it’s likely that some breeds genuinely may be more prone to developing allergies due to their genetic makeup, the reality is that ANY dog can develop a food allergy regardless of breed.
 This is particularly true when they have been fed a poor diet which is not species appropriate just as nature intended.

 Common Dog food allergy Q&A